-The recovery of gold and by-products from oxide ores is achieved through the heap leaching process at the Cerro Prieto mine and formally from raw product supplied from Batamote (note 10).
+The recovery of gold and by-products from oxide ores is achieved through the heap leaching process at the Cerro Prieto mine and formally from raw product supplied from Batamote (note 11).
 Under this method, ore is placed on leach pads where it is treated with a chemical solution which separates the gold contained in the ore.
 The time required for the majority of the gold to be recovered utilizing heap leaching is over a period of up to 120 days.
 The resulting "pregnant" solution is further processed in a plant where the gold is recovered.
 Operating costs at each stage of the process are capitalized and included in work-in-process inventory based on current mining and leaching costs, including applicable depreciation and depletion relating to the mine properties and plant and equipment.
-These costs are removed from heap leach inventory as ounces of gold on the leach pads are calculated from the quantities of ore placed on the leach pads (measured tonnes added to leach pads), the grade of ore placed on the leach pads (based on assays analysis), and a recovery percentage (based on testing and ongoing monitoring of the rate of gold recoveries).
+These costs are removed from heap leach inventory as ounces of gold are recovered at the average cost per ounce per recoverable ounce of gold on the leach pads.
+Estimates of recoverable gold on the leach pads are calculated from the quantities of ore placed on the leach pads (measured tonnes added to leach pads), the grade of ore placed on the leach pads (based on assays analysis), and a recovery percentage (based on testing and ongoing monitoring of the rate of gold recoveries).